WHAT'S THE CLOSEST IDP LOCATION TO ME?

 WHAT DOES THE IDP CLASSROOM PHASE ENTAIL?

 In 2011 the NYS Department of Motor Vehicles (NYS DMV) and NYS Office of Alcohol and Substance Abuse Services (NYS OASAS) collaborated to standardize use of IDP curriculum statewide.
-As a result NYS DMV and NYS OASAS jointly implemented the research-based alcohol and other drug intervention/educational program PRIME for Life (www.primeforlife.org).
-(As of August, 2016)
+As a result NYS DMV and NYS OASAS jointly selected The Change Companies © who has developed the practice of Interactive Journaling © as a method for delivering evidence-based content into the hands of individuals to make life changes.
+(As of January 2018)

 This training offers participants the opportunity to gain, knowledge and skills to minimize the risk of further alcohol and/or other drug driving incidents.
 As a result participants are recommended to develop a personal action plan to identify and address harmful choices that put all New Yorkers at risk for death, injury and other losses.